ziberna/i3-py/README.md

 There are three exceptions:

  - `i3.MessageTypeError`, raised when you use unavailable message type
- - `i3.EventTypeError`, raised when you use unavaible event type
+ - `i3.EventTypeError`, raised when you use unavailable event type
  - `i3.MessageError`, raised when i3 sends back an error (the exception contains that error string)